 - Three-year safe driving

 Save money—and protect your assets—by bundling your car and home insurance in Hawaii.
 Residents of Hawaii can earn a discount when they bundle two or more Progressive policies, including auto, home, renters, and boat insurance.

 See all auto insurance discounts.

 Fast facts about driving in Hawaii:

-Over 10% of drivers in Hawaii are uninsured.
-Hawaii doesn’t mandate uninsured motorist coverage, but consider adding it for protection against drivers with no car insurance.
+More than 9% of drivers in Hawaii are uninsured.
+Hawaii doesn't mandate uninsured motorist coverage but consider adding it for protection against drivers with no car insurance.

 In 2019, Hawaii increased fines and license-suspension lengths for first-time DUI offenders.
 Learn more about auto insurance coverage with a DUI violation on your driving record.

 Hold your horn.
 There's one sound absent from many Hawaiian roads: a car horn.
-In Hawaii, honking your horn is considered very rude unless it's an actual emergency.
+In Hawaii, honking your horn is often considered rude unless it's an actual emergency.